 - Assessments for external agencies (including court reports and assessments)

-Turning Corners welcomes referrals from external support agencies, parents or self-referral by a young person.
+Turning Corners welcomes referrals from parents/carers, external support agencies (government and non government), GPs, Schools or self-referrals by a young person.
 Referral forms can be DOWNLOADED BELOW, or alternatively, we can fax or email one to you upon request by phoning 1800 272 831.

 Referrals can be made over the phone by contacting our central Information and Support Line on 1800 272 831 (freecall).
-Our trained staff is available between the hours of 8.30 am and 4.30 pm Monday to Friday to discuss eligibility and the referral process.
+Our trained staff are available between the hours of 8:30am and 4:30pm Monday to Friday to discuss eligibility and the referral process.
 Alternatively, you may email our Information and Support Team via firstname.lastname@example.org.

 If you have any inquiries about Turning Corners, please do not hesitate to contact us: freecall 1800 272 831.